urbit/docs/docs/arvo/basic.md

 In your urbit's `:dojo`, run the command:

-    ~your-urbit:dojo> |sync %examples ~ropmev-pocseb %examples
+    ~your-urbit:dojo> |sync %examples ~ladnub-lorwyn %examples

 Depending on network traffic, this initial merge and sync could take anywhere between thirty seconds to several minutes.
 Upon a successful sync you'll see the
 output:

-    sync succeeded from %examples on ~ropmev-pocseb to %examples
+    sync succeeded from %examples on ~ladnub-lorwyn to %examples

 In which case, next run the commands: